 - bed 4 – 3.0m x 3.0m

 If any bedroom has dimensions of 2.7m or less it is extreme tight for a double bed and egress can become difficult.
-A room of this size is not practical and should not be considered anything more than a kids, baby’s room or an office.
-If the rooms are small and labelled ‘bedroom’ this will frustrate and deter tenants, possibly affecting your rental return.
+A bedroom of this size is not practical and should be considered a kids room, a baby’s room or an office.
+If a bedroom is smaller than 2.7m by 2.8m (7.5m2) it technically should not be labeled a ‘bedroom’ as per the RESIDENTIAL SERVICES BUILDING STANDARD

 Design and Layout